Girish-GAP/JS_BrushUp/Notes/JavaScript_Object_Complete_Developer_Note.md

 const user = new Object({ name: "Girish", age: 25 });
 ```

+**_Objects are basically hash maps (key → value pairs)._**
+That means a key can only exist once — if you define the same key again, it overwrites the previous value.

 ---

 ## 🔹 2️⃣ What Happens Internally When You Create an Object?